garethrowell/timeseries-python/README.md

 This project explores the application of supervised ML in Python to create forecast models from complex real-world time series data.
 The sample data used throughout this project is a .csv download of climate data from the Alaska Climate Research Center Station at Glacier Bay, AK.

 What would a numpy array look like for managing climate data?
-Structured array
+An empty container (structured array) might look something like

+glba_tmax = np.zeros(